murphyqm/pytesimal/README.md

 Installation
 ------------
 This software relies on python (version 3.6 and up) and various other python packages.
 Examples are distributed as Jupyter notebooks, which need Jupyter and Matplotlib to run.
-Installation and management of all these dependencies is most easily done in a conda environment.
+The software and its dependencies are best installed in a virtual environment of your choice.
+Installation and management of all these dependencies in an isolated conda environment can be done by running:

     conda create -n=pytesimal python=3.8 jupyter
     conda activate pytesimal